Node.js os Module: CPU, Memory & Network Interfaces

 Load Average

-os.loadavg(); // [1.34, 2.01, 1.87]Three numbers: the 1-minute, 5-minute, and 15-minute exponentially-weighted moving averages.
-On Windows, this always returns [0, 0, 0] because Windows has no equivalent kernel metric.
+os.loadavg(); // [1.34, 2.01, 1.87]The three values are the 1-minute, 5-minute, and 15-minute exponentially weighted moving averages.
+On Windows, the function always returns [0, 0, 0] because Windows does not expose an equivalent kernel metric.

 const load1m = os.loadavg()[0];